Andarist/react-textarea-autosize/README.md

 ```js
 <Textarea autoFocus />
 ```
-(all HTML attributes are passed to innner textarea)
+(all HTML attributes are passed to inner textarea)

 ### How to test it with jest and react-test-renderer